Blockade of the Gaza Strip: Socioeconomic impact

 The worsening economic and humanitarian situation raised great concern abroad.
 According to the UN Conference on Trade and Development (UNCTAD), in January 2003, the Israeli blockade and closures had drained as much as US$2.4 billion out of the economy of the West Bank and the Gaza Strip.

 Throughout 2006, the Karni crossing was only partially operational, costing Palestinians $500,000 a day, as less than 10% of the Gaza Strip's minimal daily export targets were achieved.
 Basic food commodities were severely depleted, bakeries closed and food rationing was introduced.

 The World Bank estimated in 2015 that the GDP losses caused by the blockade since 2007 was above 50%, and entailed large welfare losses.
 Gaza's manufacturing sector, once significant, shrunk by as much as 60% in real terms, due to the wars in the past 20 years and the blockade.
 Gaza's exports virtually disappeared since the imposition of the 2007 blockade.
-It stated that "solutions have to be found to enable faster inflow of construction materials into Gaza", while taking into account "legitimate security concerns of neighboring countries."
+The World Bank said that "solutions have to be found to enable faster inflow of construction materials into Gaza" while taking into account "legitimate security concerns of neighboring countries."

 In May 2015, the World Bank reported that the Gaza economy was on the "verge of collapse".
 40% of Gaza's population lived in poverty, even though around 80% received some sort of aid.
 It said the restrictions had to be eased to allow construction materials "to enter in sufficient quantities" and to allow exports.
 "The economy cannot survive without being connected to the outside world", The World Bank said the tightened restrictions meant the construction sector's output was reduced by 83%.